 With such high investment and low return, hotels need to reconsider and justify the costs with a different alternative for communication.

-Guests can adjust in-room amenities based on their preference using their devices.
+Guests can adjust in-room amenities based on their preferences using their devices.
 Employees are instantly notified when guests leave the room, automatically shut down electricity in empty rooms, or predict and schedule maintenance to prevent appliances from breaking down.

 The minibars have the potential to become one of the most impactful touchpoints that enhance the guest experience.
 The challenge lies in creating targeted purchases through in-room minibars while meeting food hygiene standards post-COVID.

 Manufacturers have been going the extra mile to ensure food and beverage are 100% tampered-free with sanitised PPE packages and warning stickers.
-Hotels have ante-upped its safety measures from food-safe spray to trays and storages with disinfection capabilities.
+Hotels have ante-upped their safety measures from food-safe spray to trays and storages with disinfection capabilities.

 These solutions are designed to integrate with the hotel's systems to notify staff when inventory runs low.
-Product data also enables hoteliers to know which are guest favourite items, shelf life, and more, thus building customisation abilities that hoteliers always strive for.
+Product data also enables hoteliers to know which are guests' favourite items, shelf life, and more, thus building customisation abilities that hoteliers always strive for.

 All in all...

-Nearly a handful of physical touchpoints now reduced to practically one - the guests’ personal smart devices.
+Nearly a handful of physical touchpoints are now reduced to practically one - the guests’ personal smart devices.

 Not every solution listed in this series might be practical, and thus deployable, for every hotel.
-Unfortunately, there yet to be a one-size-fits-all solution that can provide an ultimate contactless, personalised travelling experience.
+Unfortunately, there is yet to be a one-size-fits-all solution that can provide an ultimate contactless, personalised travelling experience.